omsinghindia/INDIAN_RAILWAY_EDP/README.md

 ## Contact

-For any questions or suggestions, please contact [your email] or open an issue on GitHub.
+For any questions or suggestions, please contact or open an issue on GitHub.

 Thank you for using the Electronic Data Processing Software for Indian Railways!
 Your contributions and feedback are invaluable in making this project better.